Black Rhinos Enjoy Quiet IMA Life

 “It is harder to breed black rhinos in captivity because they don’t hang out in groups,” Lloyd said.
 “You aren’t just going to put the bull out with all of the females at the same time to see if he breeds with one.
 We keep an eye on how the bull is reacting to the females, as well as what the females are doing.
 If we see identifiable breeding behavior or if a female is coming into heat, we’ll put the breeding bull with them.

-The staff involved in black rhino care is the same as the group regarding white rhinos – Smith, Lloyd, Arnulfo Muro, Adam Eyres, and Becca McLachlan.
+The staff involved in black rhino care is the same as the group regarding white rhinos – Smith, Lloyd, Arnulfo Muro, and Adam Eyres.
 The big difference is the rhino intern is much more involved in black rhino care.

 “Our black rhino intern does a lot of the daily primary work with them and checks on them throughout the day,” Lloyd said.
 “The intern is the person to get a look at them to begin the day.
 Then, when an animal care specialist gets here, we can get a preliminary report.
 If anything is out of the ordinary, we are notified immediately.